 Jumpstart your conversation right away with a greeting and a willingness to help with their concerns.
-A simple “great to meet you!” in an email before answering their concern, meanwhile, put positive emotions in your email response.
+A simple “great to meet you!” in an email before answering their concern can make a difference.
+You may also put positive and thoughtful emotions in your email response.

 “Great question!
 Let me pull this information up for you.”

 Don’t let your customer think you don’t know the answer to their concerns, even if you’re new to the company or concept.
-Instead let them know what you will do to get the answer for them.
+Instead, let them know how you can be helpful to them while you resolve their issue.

 “That’s an excellent choice!”

 It’s also a great way to compliment their choice, whether in proceeding with your service or with the product you offer.
-If possible, do a follow-up in your offering, such as “Would you like to add X with this?”
+If possible, do a follow-up in your offering.
+One great example of this is, “Would you like to add X with this?”